Chapter 34 : Echoes

 Charlotte’s belongings disappeared from the dormitory after a few days, probably back to her family.
 Her body had been returned to her parents as well, and if they’d held a funeral, we weren’t invited.
 Maybe it was for her family only… the family that probably thought her death was a noble sacrifice for Voldemort.
 Charlotte had resisted the Death Eaters, and everyone else in her family was a Death Eater.
 They didn’t understand.

 According to my roommates, Lester also hadn’t come back to Hogwarts since Charlotte’s death.
 I wasn’t sure whether this was because he knew word would get out that he’d been the one who killed her, and dropped out because of that, or whether he’d just decided he was done with school and quit to devote all his time to being a Death Eater.
-Or maybe his parents didn’t want Lester getting involved with “Mudblood riffraff” as he referred to most of the students of Hogwarts.
+Or perhaps he was depressed and horrified at what he’d done.
 Regardless, he was gone.

 On Wednesday night, Mandy didn’t bring anything to me for dinner, insisting that it was time I left the dormitory.
 She offered to go with me, but I refused and went to dinner in the Great Hall alone.
 The four black banners still hung from the ceiling, and I could see all of them from where I sat on Charlotte’s favourite side of the table.